Akhilesh-0529/Akhilesh-0529/README.md

 ---

 ## 🌏 Recent Activities
-- Participated in **METI Japan Internship Program AI & IT Contest (2025)**
-- Working on building a **portfolio of automation + AI tools**
 - Learning **deployment of AI models and scripts in real-world systems**

 ---

 ## 🎯 Career Aspiration

-I aspire to become an **AI Automation Engineer**, building smart systems that bridge real-world tasks with intelligent software — even for non-developers.
+I aspire to become an **AI Automation Engineer**, building smart systems that bridge real-world tasks with intelligent software

 ---

 ## 📫 Let’s Connect!
-- 🌐 [LinkedIn](https://www.linkedin.com/) (Add your profile link here)
-- 💌 akhileshyerram@example.com *(use your actual email)*
+- 💌 akhileshyerram2006@example.com

----

-> 🚧 *"Not a coder?
-No problem.
-I'm learning to build the future, one smart system at a time."*

---->
+- > 🧠 Always exploring new tools to build smarter workflows!